Windows 7: Windows Installer Stopped Working

 Step 3: Delete everything in that “folder” except “(Default)”.
 Final result should look like:

-Step 4: Close regedit and try install again
+Close regedit and try install again

 Other websites say that you should disable the “Customer Experience Improvement Program”, however I would keep it running, as it is vital to Windows 7 development and is fairly useful.
 I’m working on a batch script that you can run that should save you the hassle, but in the meantime, follow the above steps.